cvanloo/blog/README.md

 ### Setup MariaDB (Windows)

-If the above for some reason doesn't work on Windows try:
+If the above for some reason doesn't work on Windows, try:

 From the project root directory run: